|John Ward Montgomery|

 March 3, 1875 – The opera “Carmen” appeared on stage for the first time at the Opéra-Comique in France.

-March 3, 1879 - Congress establishes the United States Geological Survey, an organization that played a pivotal role in the exploration and development of the West.
+March 3, 1879 - Congress established the United States Geological Survey, an organization that played a pivotal role in the exploration and development of the West.

 March 3, 1887 - Anne Sullivan began teaching six-year-old Helen Keller, who lost her sight and hearing after a severe illness at the age of 19 months.
 Under Sullivan’s tutelage, including her pioneering “touch teaching” techniques, the previously uncontrollable Keller flourished, eventually graduating from college and becoming an international lecturer and activist.
 Sullivan, later dubbed “the miracle worker,” remained Keller’s interpreter and constant companion until the older woman’s death in 1936.